-First off, to get to your widgets Search screen you swipe to the right.
-This opens up the left most lock screen.
+First off, to get to your widgets Search screen, you swipe to the right.
+This motion opens up the leftmost lock screen.
 Here you see your widgets Search screen.
-It features a few of apple default widgets such as Calendar, Siri App Suggestion, News, and Mail.
+It features a few of Apple default widgets such as Calendar, Siri App Suggestion, News, and Mail.

 The great news is that this widgets Search screen is entirely customizable and also allows third party widgets.
-Reordering widgets is easy too!
+Reordering widgets are easy too!

 Add and Remove iPhone Widgets in iOS 10